 - Maybe they are too proud, thinking they are smarter than prophets.

 - Maybe they want to sin.

 - Perhaps they don’t have enough faith.

 - They must have been deceived by Satan.
 (In the last days, even the elect will be deceived.)

-In other words, those who leave have nobody to blame but themselves because there isn’t any valid reason to leave.
+In other words, the lessons at church all imply that those who leave have nobody to blame but themselves because there isn’t any valid reason to leave the church.

 So, what does a Mormon faith crisis feel like?